Manchester United boss Erik ten Hag warned not to sign Cody Gakpo

 United boss Erik ten Hag held talks with Gakpo in the summer transfer window and the Red Devils are said to remain interested in 23-year-old.

 While Gakpo was reportedly available for around £25m in the summer, his transfer valuation has since skyrocketed as a result of his impressive performances in Qatar.

-Foot Mercato claim the Dutch club have increased their asking price for the winger to €60m (£51.6m) based on his current form at the World Cup.
+Foot Mercato claim PSV have increased their asking price to €60m (£51.6m) based on his current form at the World Cup.

 Former England boss Eriksson believes United should save their money and focus instead on signing Tottenham striker Kane.

 "Gakpo would be very good for the Premier League and I'm certain he wouldn't need that much time to adapt to the Premier League.
 The thing is that many clubs will have been watching him thirty or forty times," Eriksson told Betway.

 "[Cristiano] Ronaldo has gone now and Manchester United need an out-and-out number nine and Harry Kane seems the perfect fit.

 “Kane could be impossible but they have to get something similar.
 Right now I don't think Gakpo is the profile they need."

 Gakpo recently responded to the rumours around his club future, insisting his only focus right now is on the ongoing World Cup – with the Netherlands facing the United States in their round of 16 clash on Saturday.